binodluitel/k8s-duckdns/scripts/demo/README.md

 This demo will guide you through setting up a static website served over HTTPS using DuckDNS and Kubernetes.

+**Note:** This document assumes you are running commands from the root of the `k8s-duckdns` repository.

 ## Prepare the environment

 ### Create a kind cluster